 In the morning take a flight to Shiraz, one of the greatest city in carpet weaving.
 In Shiraz we will visit its carpet and rug Bazaar called Vakil Bazaar.
 It is located in the old part of city.
 So, beside of carpet we will visit Vakil Complex (Path, Bazaar, Arg and …).

 We will visit a Carpet workshop and atelier and familiarize ourselves with techniques of carpet weaving.
 Then visit Fars Carpet museum, The museum whose historic building dates back to the Safavids period, to see the traditional carpets.
 At the end of the day, we will visit some carpet galleries.

 The carpet of Shiraz is woven with an asymmetric knot and has an average of 120 knots per square inch (KPSI 120) and its knot density is KPSM 160,000 (up to 80000 knots per square meter).
 However, the density of the knot is higher, the quality of the carpet is also higher.
 All carpets of Shiraz are carefully woven with all the tastes, and even the carpets with a lower number of knots are of no lower quality.

 In the morning we drive to Yazd.
-En-route depend on the season, we may be able visit to nomad’s campsite and explore their carpet weaving handicraft.
+En-route depend on the season, we may be able to visit to the nomad’s campsite and explore their carpet weaving handicraft.
 After checking in the room in Yazd Traditional Hotel/House and a short break, we will go to visit the Yazd historic city*.
-First place we visit is the Fire temple.
+The first place we visit is the Fire temple.
 It enshrines the Atash Bahram, meaning “Victorious Fire”, dated to 470 AD.
 Then we visit the Tower of Silence, where the bodies of the deceased were placed, to avoid contaminating the earth as a Zoroastrian funerary tradition.
 The Jameh Mosque of Yazd is the grand, congregational mosque (Jameh) of Yazd city.